opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 - File Name is the name you want to assign to the output file; by default it is the same name of the scene.

-In case the format is an image format, the name will be assigned to all rendered frames, that will be identified by a progressive four-digits number written between the file name and the file extension, e.g. ``animation.0001.tif`` , ``animation.0002.tif`` , etc. These files will be displayed in the Toonz file browser with a double dot before the file extension, e.g. ``animation..tif`` , and treated as a single animation level.
+In case the format is an image format, the name will be assigned to all rendered frames, that will be identified by a progressive four-digits number written between the file name and the file extension, e.g. ``animation.0001.tif`` , ``animation.0002.tif`` , etc. These files will be displayed in the OpenToonz file browser with a double dot before the file extension, e.g. ``animation..tif`` , and treated as a single animation level.

 - File Format is the format for the output; supported formats are the following: 3GP, AVI, BMP, JPG, MOV, NOL, PIC, PICT, PCT, PNG, RGB, SGI, SWF, TGA, TIF and TIFF.